tinymce/tinymce-docs/quick-start.md

 layout: default
 title: Quick start
 title_nav: Quick start
-description_short: Setup TinyMCE 5 in less than 5 minutes.
+description_short: Setup a basic TinyMCE 5 editor using the Tiny Cloud.
-description: Get an instance of TinyMCE up and running in less than 5 minutes.
+description: Get an instance of TinyMCE 5 up and running using the Tiny Cloud.
 keywords: tinymce script textarea
 ---